-The British Virgin Islands (BVI) are a major offshore financial centre, particularly specialising in the formation of group parent companies, asset-holding special purpose vehicles and investment funds.
+The British Virgin Islands (BVI) are a major offshore financial centre, particularly specialising in the formation of group parent companies, assetholding special purpose vehicles and investment funds.
 The BVI's recognisable English law origins and progressive legal framework governing the administration of trusts have made it a popular jurisdiction for international private wealth structures.
 As described further below, the BVI is a truly international jurisdiction and its relationship to fraud, asset tracing and recovery must be seen in this context.

-The pace and complexity of the work before the BVI Courts continued uninterrupted throughout the COVID-19 pandemic, from which the BVI has now, thankfully, emerged.
-New digitally-led practices and procedures, which were introduced to combat the pandemic, look set to stay.
-The BVI Courts continue to be at the leading-edge of significant and high-profile disputes, particularly in the crypto space.
+The BVI Courts continue to be at the leading edge of significant and high-profile disputes, particularly in the crypto space.
 In doing so, they have continued to show their innovation and adaptability in the face of novel and complex issues.
-The BVI Courts and the financial services industry have also had to grapple with the introduction of increasingly severe sanction regimes against Russian-related entities.
+The BVI Courts and the financial services industry have also had to grapple with increasingly severe sanction regimes against Russian-related entities.
 These have had a significant impact on the ability of sanctioned entities to continue to operate in the BVI, including to continue litigation.

-Important legal framework and statutory underpinnings to fraud, asset tracing and recovery schemes and instruments passed by the UK Parliament and extended to the Territory by Order in Council.
+Important legal framework and statutory underpinnings to fraud, asset tracing and recovery schemes

-As a self-governing British Overseas Territory, the BVI's legal system is rooted in English common law and equitable principles supplemented by legislation passed by the BVI's legislature and certain statutes
+As a self-governing British Overseas Territory, the BVI's legal system is rooted in English common law and equitable principles supplemented by legislation passed by the BVI's legislature and certain statutes and instruments passed by the UK Parliament and extended to the Territory by Order in Council.